TinyWebEx/common/CONTRIBUTING.md

 ### Further notes

+* See the part on [Internationalisation (I18n)](#internationalisation-i18n) for how to code your code, so that it is localisable, i.e. people can translate it.
 * Please try to use the typographically correct characters of your language.
 E.g. use the Unicode char `…` instead of `...` for three dots or quotation characters like `“”` instead of `""`.
 * See also [how to credit yourself in the localization file](#translator-credit-inside-of-add-on).
 * For finding translations for technical terms a good resource may be [the Microsoft terminology search tool](https://www.microsoft.com/language/Search).
 Still keep in mind, however, that the terms in add-ons may be different.